 As I noted last month, we’re releasing a much-anticipated report in late August.
 The report on our investigation into the province’s services for adults with developmental disabilities in crisis will be released on August 24, 2016.
 We’ve had more than 1,400 complaints about this issue, and our staff have resolved scores of these urgent individual cases, while reviewing and assessing numerous significant changes in government policy, funding and services in this area.
 You can watch the press conference live on our website at 11 a.m. on August 24.

 Our recently released report, "A Matter of Life and Death", recommended government overhaul the police training program to ensure police are better trained on de-escalation techniques.
 The government committed to implementing my 22 recommendations on the day the report was released in late June.
 However, since then, a tragic case has unfolded in Ottawa – the case of Adbirahman Abdi, who died after being arrested by Ottawa police.
 This event, and others like it, underscore the need for significant reform in police training.
 The use of force model needs to be rethought, and police need more non-lethal options for dealing with people in crisis.
 I spoke to several media outlets about my call for improved training.
-Watch and read CBC’s The National, Global News, CBC Ottawa, and the Globe and Mail.
+Watch and read CBC’s The National, This link opens in a new tabGlobal News, This link opens in a new tabCBC Ottawa, and the This link opens in a new tabGlobe and Mail.

 We continue to publish regular reports on closed municipal meetings.
 Our Open Meeting Law Enforcement Team (OMLET) investigates such complaints in all municipalities except those that have appointed their own investigators.